 - Confirm your request by clicking "Drop Course."

-Session V courses must be dropped manually using this form.
-Deliver the completed form to University College: January Hall, Room 20.
+Students must complete the Course Change Form for Session V courses.
+Deliver the completed form to University College: January Hall, Suite 100.
 You may also fax the completed form to (314) 935-6744.
 Your drop will be processed on the date it is received.
-Deadlines for Session V

 Students may choose among three grading options during the summer session: